juju/docs/src/en/commands.md

    A disabled Juju user is one that cannot log in to any controller.

-   This command has no affect on models that the disabled user may have created and/or shared nor any services associated with that user.
+   This command has no affect on models that the disabled user may have created and/or shared nor any applications associated with that user.

    **Examples:**